Chevron's $5 bln deal for Noble ends deal drought, sets price benchmark

 Other oil companies that have hinted at interest in cheap reserves and have the wherewithal to buy include ConocoPhillips COP.N, Exxon Mobil Corp XOM.N and Total SA TOTF.PA.

+"I do not think this marks the end of large deals for the oil & gas sector," said Jon Clark, an oil and gas transactions executive at consultancy EY.
+"We see this strategic trend continuing," said Clark.

+Chevron's Noble bid and BP Plc's sale of its petrochemical business to chemical maker Ineos were designed to gain customers and build scale in related businesses, he said.

-"This is going to wake a lot of people up," said one Houston-based attorney specializing in energy mergers and acquisitions.
+"This is going to wake a lot of people up," said one Houston-based attorney specializing in energy mergers and acquisitions, who declined to be identified as customer discussions are confidential.
 "They are going to look at it and say 'uh oh, even someone like Noble threw in the towel.'"

-He said his firm was working on 10-15 smaller sale processes, although he cautioned many may not get done due to capital constraints.
-He declined to be identified as deal talks are confidential.

 U.S. producers spent only $3.4 billion on company and land deals in the first six months of the year, turning away from buying assets as oil prices fell.